 "At your service," the reptilian hiss was at odds with his bird-like beak, but a match for the forked tongue that flicked out and along his razor-sharp teeth.
 Hidden from view, the tip of his tail twitched back and forth, the only indication of anything but total repose.

-“Do you enjoy your work?”
-It wasn’t a question he’d been expecting, but one the assassin could easily answer.
+"Do you enjoy your work?"
+It wasn’t the question he’d been expecting, but one the assassin could easily answer.

 "I like gold, your Majesty."
 Sunbreeze only smiled in reply, reaching for his wine and tasting it thoughtfully.